Animal Kingdom (band)

-Animal Kingdom is a British alternative rock trio comprising Richard Sauberlich on vocals, guitar, and piano, Hamish Crombie on bass, and Geoff Lea on drums.
+Animal Kingdom are a British alternative rock trio comprising Richard Sauberlich on vocals, guitar, and piano, Hamish Crombie on bass, and Geoff Lea on drums.
+They also previously had a member Wayne Yardly but he left the band.
 They previously went by the name of The Sofa Club prior to renaming.
 They have released two studio albums; Signs and Wonders in 2009, and The Looking Away on 8 May 2012.

 History

 Signs and Wonders (2009–2010)

 Their debut album Signs and Wonders was recorded by Phil Ek (Fleet Foxes/The Shins) in Seattle and released in 2009.
 The first single "Tin Man" was iTunes "Single of the Week" and iTunes named them Best New Alternative Act.

 Support tours with Vampire Weekend, Band of Horses, Snow Patrol and Silversun Pickups followed, as well as numerous festival appearances in the UK and Europe.

 Songs taken from the album were featured in various films and TV shows including Never Let Me Go (starring Keira Knightley) and HBO's Big Love.
 "Mephistopheles" appears in the 2012 UK film Life Just Is.